-Courses Credits For Prerequisites and Co-requisites please see course descriptions .
-Creates Students must complete the degree requirements for the Bachelor of Arts in addition to the major requirements listed below.
-Select one course from the following: EDU 103 Introduction to Teaching: Early Childhood EDU 105 Introduction to Teaching: Middle Childhood EDU 110 Introduction to Teaching: Intervention Specialist EDU 112 Introduction to Teaching: Adolescence to Young Adult 3 Select one course from the following: (EDU 210 or 220 will be counted for students who have taken these courses in the professional education program) EDU 210 Understanding Development and Learning of the Young Child EDU 220 Educational Psychology PSY 220 Human Development: Childhood and Adolescence 3 Select one course from the following: (EDU 215, 230, or 335 will be counted for students who have taken these courses in the professional education program) CRJ 263 Juvenile Delinquency EDU 215 Diversity and the Learner EDU 230 Introduction to Special Education and Diverse Learners EDU 335 Introduction to Middle Childhood, Diversity and Classroom Mgmt SOC 101 Introduction to Sociology 3 EDU 379A CORE: Principles of Education EDU 479D CORE: Educational Studies EXSC 125 Introduction to Exercise, Health and Nutrition 3 3 3 Select at least one concentration: 24 Child Care Administration and Management ACT 210 Accounting for Financial Decision Making EDU 120 Teaching Reading Thru Literature for Children & Young Adults EDU 210 Understanding Development and Learning of the Young Child EDU 218 Early Childhood as a Profession EDU 497 Educational Studies Internship MTH 140 Introduction to Statistics Select one course from the following: BUS 220 Principles of Marketing BUS 240 Management and Organizational Behavior Select one course from the following: EDU 230 Introduction to Special Education and Diverse Learners EDU 250 Issues and Techniques in Assessment, Classroom Env & Mgmt (Prerequisites for 200 level or above EDU courses: Junior standing, GPA 2.5 or above, except for EDU 497) Curriculum and Instruction COM 242 Cross Cultural Communication
+Courses Credits For Prerequisites and Co-requisites please see course descriptions . cicults Students must complete the degree requirements for the Bachelor of Arts in addition to the major requirements listed below.
+Select one course from the following: 3 EDU 103 Introduction to Teaching: Early Childhood EDU 105 Introduction to Teaching: Middle Childhood EDU 110 Introduction to Teaching: Intervention Specialist EDU 112 Introduction to Teaching: Adolescence to Young Adult Select one course from the following: (EDU 210 or 220 will be counted for students who have taken these courses in the professional education 3 program) EDU 210 Understanding Development and Learning of the Young Child EDU 220 Educational Psychology PSY 220 Human Development: Childhood and Adolescence Select one course from the following: (EDU 215, 230, or 335 will be 3 counted for students who have taken these courses in the professional education program) CRJ 263 Juvenile Delinquency EDU 215 Diversity and the Learner EDU 230 Introduction to Special Education and Diverse Learners EDU 335 Introduction to Middle Childhood, Diversity and Classroom Mgmt SOC 101 Introduction to Sociology

-EDU 120 Teaching Reading Thru Literature for Children & Young Adults

-EDU 211 Teaching Phonics and the Structure of Language

-EDU 212 Developmental Issues and Practice in Reading

-EDU 215 Diversity and the Learner

-Select one course from the following:

-EDU 230 Introduction to Special Education and Diverse Learners

-EDU 250 Issues and Techniques in Assessment, Classroom Env & Mgmt

-Select one course from the following:

-Early Childhood Methods: EDU 333A, 333B, 333C Middle Childhood Methods: EDU 339, 349A, 349B, 349C Intervention Specialist Methods: EDU 330, 331, 350, 351 Adolescence to Young Adult Methods: EDU 346, 353, 354, 355

-(Prerequisites for 200 level or above EDU courses: Junior standing, GPA 2.5 or above, except for EDU 497)

-International Education/Global Studies
+1 EDU 379A CORE: Principles of Education EDU 479D CORE: Educational Studies EXSC 125 Introduction to Exercise, Health and Nutrition 3 3 3 Select at least one concentration: 24 Child Care Administration and Management ACT 210 Accounting for Financial Decision Making EDU 120 Teaching Reading Thru Literature for Children & Young Adults EDU 210 Understanding Development and Learning of the Young Child EDU 218 Early Childhood as a Profession EDU 497 Educational Studies Internship MTH 140 Introduction to Statistics Select one course from the following: BUS 220 Principles of Marketing BUS 240 Management and Organizational Behavior Select one course from the following: EDU 230 Introduction to Special Education and Diverse Learners EDU 250 Issues and Techniques in Assessment, Classroom Env & Mgmt (Prerequisites for 200 level or above EDU courses: Junior standing, GPA 2.5 or above, except for EDU 497) Curriculum and Instruction COM 242 Cross Cultural Communication EDU 120 Teaching Reading Thru Literature for Children & Young Adults EDU 211 Teaching Phonics and the Structure of Language EDU 212 Developmental Issues and Practice in Reading EDU 215 Diversity and the Learner EDU 497 Educational Studies Internship Select one course from the following: EDU 230 Introduction to Special Education and Diverse Learners EDU 250 Issues and Techniques in Assessment, Classroom Env & Mgmt Select one course from the following: Early Childhood Methods: EDU 333A, 333B, 333C Middle Childhood Methods: EDU 339, 349A, 349B, 349C Intervention Specialist Methods: EDU 330, 331, 350, 351 Adolescence to Young Adult Methods: EDU 346, 353, 354, 355 (Prerequisites for 200 level or above EDU courses: Junior standing, GPA 2.5 or above, except for EDU 497) International Education/Global Studies COM 242 Cross Cultural Communication EDU 120 Teaching Reading Thru Literature for Children & Young Adults EDU 497 Educational Studies Internship Select 15 credits from the following: ECN 340 International Economics GEO 125 World Regional Geography IBA 305 International Business Environments